 - 4. Making the tang

-The tang of the knife for affixing the handle is forged.
+The tang of the knife for attaching the handle is forged.

 - 6. Annealing

-After the blade is heated at a temperature of about 800°C, it is allowed to cool down naturally in the air to stabilize the metal structure.
+After the blade is heated to a temperature of about 800℃ (about 1472℉), it is left to naturally cool in order to stabilize the metal structure.

-The surface of the blade is smoothed with a belt hammer while removing any matter stuck to the blade.
+The surface of the blade is smoothed with a high-speed machine hammer and any matter stuck to the blade is removed.

 - 8. Finish smoothing

-The blade is stretched straight by beating with a hammer.
+The blade is stretched out through beating with a hammer.

 - 9. Cutting to the shape

-The blade is cut according to the desired shape and excess metal trimmed.
+The blade is cut according to the desired shape and excess metal is trimmed.

-After the blade is coated with mud and heated at a temperature of about 800°C, it is quenched by rapidly plunging to cool in water; this process makes the steel hard.
+After the blade is coated with mud and heated at a temperature of about 800℃ (1472℉), it is quickly plunged in cold water for cooling.
+This process hardens the steel.

 - 11. Tempering

-To give durability to the steel, the blade is heated at a low temperature of 150 to 220°C for about 30 minutes and cooled down slowly to room temperature.
+To give the steel durability, the blade is heated at a temperature of 150 to 220℃ (302 to 428℉) for about thirty minutes and slowly cooled to room temperature.
 Hard steel is brittle and broken easily, but tempering makes the blade durable.

-After the rough blade shape is ground on a coarse grain whetstone, the edge of the blade is sharpened in a transverse direction with a fine grain whetstone.
+After the rough blade shape is ground on a coarse grain whetstone, the edge of the blade is sharpened across with a fine grain whetstone.

 The edge of the blade is sharpened carefully.

-After the whole knife is polished until shiny, the sharpened part is blurred with a blurring machine.
-The blade is finished after making a slight gap on the edge of the blade to prevent loss of sharpness; this is known as making a a koba and called kobaawase.
+After the whole knife is polished until shiny, the sharpened part is dulled with a blurring machine.
+The blade is finished after making a slight gap on the edge of the blade to prevent loss of sharpness.

 Where to Buy & More Information